Jewish cuisine: Fish

 With kosher meat not always available, fish became an important staple of the Jewish diet.
 In Eastern Europe it was sometimes especially reserved for Shabbat.
 As fish is not considered meat by the culinary definition nor in the Judaic context, it is consumed by many observant Jews who consider to be permissible to eat fish with milk and other dairy products.
 However, within various Jewish communities there are different rules regarding fish and dairy.
 For instance, many Sephardim do not mix fish with milk or any other kind of dairy product.
 Similarly, the Chabad-Hasidic custom is not to consume fish together with specifically milk; however, it is permissible to eat fish and other dairy products (ex; butter, cheese, cream) at the same time.

 Even though fish is parve, when they are served at the same meal, Orthodox Jews will eat them during separate courses and wash (or replace) the dishes in between.
 Gefilte fish and lox are popular in Ashkenazi cuisine.

 Though the combination of dairy and fish is generally acceptable, fish is the only parve food that the Talmud places restrictions on when it is being baked/eaten alongside meat.
 Talmudic reasoning for not eating meat and fish together originates from health and sanitary concerns rather than holy obligations.
-Unlike with milk and meat, it is kosher to eat fish and meat at the same meal as long as; they're baked separately, they're served on separate plates as separate courses, the same utensils aren't shared, and between courses the mouth is thoroughly cleansed with a beverage & the palate is neutralized with a different food.
+Unlike with milk and meat, it is kosher to eat fish and meat at the same meal as long as they're baked separately, they're served on separate plates as separate courses, the same utensils aren't shared, and between courses the mouth is thoroughly cleansed with a beverage and the palate is neutralized with a different food.